rcply/rcply.github.io/rbh_orthologs.md

 awk '{ print $2,$1 }' proteins_b_vs_proteins_a_ssearch.out | sort -u > b_vs_a.txt
 ```

 Each line consists of a pair of sequences.
 We just need to find the lines that are in common between the two files.
-We can do this using the unix `comm` command `comm` needs the files it's comparing to be sorted lexically, but we did this in the step above.
+We can do this using the unix `comm` command. `comm` needs the files it's comparing to be sorted lexically, but we did this in the step above.

 ```bash
 comm -12 a_vs_b.out b_vs_a.out > rbh_ortholog_pairs.txt